Fanny Smith: Career

 Born in Aigle to an American father and an English mother, she was brought up in the Swiss ski resort of Villars.
 Smith has been skiing since the age of two.
 At the age of 14, she was selected into the Swiss National Educational Performance Center of Brig.
 When she graduated in 2009, there was no Swiss junior ski cross program, so with the assistance of family and sponsors, Smith created her own program.
 Smith started to train with Guillaume Nantermod, the Boardercross World Champion.
 After their partnership immediately showed signs of success, they were integrated into the Swiss National Team.

 At just 17 years old, Smith secured her first World Cup podium position with second place at the Lake Placid World Cup in January 2010.
 Her first win came a year later in Innichen/San Candido.
 She took two more second places in the 2010–11 season but fell and tore her anterior cruciate ligament, forcing her out of competition for 11 months.

 She returned to competition aged 22 and dominated the 2012–13 season, winning the first three races of the year, taking four victories, on the podium in six out of the ten races, and won the Crystal Globe as the world's top-ranked ski cross racer.
-To top her return to ski cross, she took the gold medal at the World Championships in Voss, Norway.
+To top her return to ski cross, she took the gold medal at the World Championships in Voss Municipality, Norway.

 The 2013–2014 season began well, with Smith securing second place in the first race in Nakiska.
 She won the title in Innichen and was beaten into second place in a photo finish in Kreischberg by Ophélie David.
 Smith finished in second place in the 2014 overall World Cup standings.

 In the 2018 Winter Olympics in Pyeongchang, Smith won the bronze medal in the women's ski cross competition.